Blackpool Corporation No. 298

 Future plans

-Restoration work is already under way with the construction of a new underframe.
-Despite an interruption brought about by the pandemic, full restoration is due to get under way commencing in the second quarter of 2021.
+Restoration work is well under way with the construction of a new underframe and, following an unavoidable interruption brought about by the pandemic, is now focused on the rebuilding of the cab ends while the wheelsets receive attention from an offsite contractor.

 Timeline